Our Work

 Our Topics

-We focus on the whole community built around transit and multimodal investments, from housing to business and economic development, including the implications for health, safety, equity, sustainability, access to opportunity and overall quality of life.
+From Transit-Oriented Development (TOD) to Transit-Oriented Communities (TOC), we focus on the whole community built around transit and multimodal investments, from the modes themselves to architecture, engineering and urban design, from housing to business and economic growth, as well as the implications for health, safety, sustainability, access to opportunity and overall quality of life for all parts of the community.

 Topics of sustained focus include:

-• Transit and multimodal corridors, including policies, planning, design, engineering and implementation of different transit modes (from rail to BRT to bus systems) as well as station design, mobility hubs and street design.
+• Transit and multimodal corridors, including policies, planning, design, engineering and implementation of different transit modes (from rail to BRT, bus systems to new mobility options) as well as station design, mobility hubs and street design.

 • Technology, Data and other systems underpinning connected communities